Understanding vehicle repossession laws by state

 And in most states that have an automatic stay of repossession, that stay of repossession will still go into effect if the borrower declares bankruptcy after the vehicle is recovered.
 In those cases, you would be restricted from reselling the vehicle without a further court order, and you may even be required to return the vehicle to the borrower.

-If the repossession hold period ends and the borrower hasn't come current on their account , then the car is then sold at public auction.
-They'll have it cleaned out and sanitized, which usually costs between $20 and $50 dollars.
+If the repossession hold period ends and the borrower hasn't come current on their account, then the car is sold at public auction.
+How long does the repossession process take for a car from recovery to auction?
+Typically between 15 to 60 days, depending on state requirements and hold periods.
+The vehicle will be cleaned out and sanitized, which usually costs between $20 and $50.

 If the borrower had left any personal belongings in the vehicle when it was repossessed, you’ll need to provide them with a notice and opportunity to retrieve them.
 Best practices are to photograph all the contents while they’re still in the vehicle, and then have them removed during cleaning so that the former borrower does not need direct access to the vehicle when they retrieve their belongings.

-The lender is required to inform the borrower when and where the auction will take place.
+The lender is required to inform the borrower when and where the auction will take place under both state vehicle repossession law and federal requirements.
 From there, the money paid for the car in public auction goes toward the original principal balance, and anything left over becomes unsecured debt for the borrower.

 LoanPro solutions

-LoanPro has several tools that can help streamline repossessions and mitigate losses.
+LoanPro has several tools that can help auto lenders streamline repossessions and mitigate losses while staying compliant across all 50 states.

 When an account does default and repossession is necessary, LoanPro has a direct integration with the Recovery Database Network (RDN), allowing you to automatically initiate repossessions and auctions, with accounts being updated with the appropriate statuses, portfolios, and processes within LoanPro.